Contact MCAPS

 Notable Training and Experience: I have presented research focused on attention, memory and learning at conferences, including the National Academy of Neuropsychology Conference.
 I also have provided working memory training to children in a private practice setting.

-I am currently the liaison on the Chicano Latinx Student Affairs Office and Claremont McKenna College.
+I am currently the liaison on the Chicano Latinx Student Affairs Office, Eating Disorder Task Force, and Claremont McKenna College.

 Education: B.A. from Waseda University, Tokyo; M.A. in Mental Health Counseling from Boston College; Ph.D. in Counseling Psychology from University of Kentucky.